-Awards of performance-based restricted stock units under the Lands' End, Inc. 2014 Stock Incentive Plan, in all cases other than Mr. Griffith's awards, which were made under the (c) Lands' End, Inc. 2017 Stock Incentive Plan.
+(b) Awards of performance-based restricted stock units under the Lands' End, Inc. Amended and Restated 2017 Stock Incentive Plan.

-The amounts shown reflect number of restricted stock units which may vest following the conclusion of the three-year performance period of fiscal years 2018, 2019 and 2020, based on the satisfaction of cumulative performance criteria established by the Compensation Committee and continued employment though the performance period and on the payment date.
-The threshold achievement represents 50% of target and maximum achievement represents 200% of target.
-Performance below the threshold level results in the restricted stock units expiring (d) with no vesting.
+- (c) Awards of time-based restricted stock units under the Lands' End, Inc. Amended and Restated 2017 Stock Incentive Plan. - (d) The amounts shown reflect number of restricted stock units which may vest following the conclusion of the three-year performance period of fiscal years 2019, 2020 and 2021, based on the satisfaction of cumulative performance criteria established by the Compensation Committee and continued employment though the performance period and on the payment date.
+The threshold achievement represents 50% of target, and maximum achievement represents 200% of target.
+Performance below the threshold level results in the restricted stock units expiring with no vesting.
 The restricted stock units may also vest, to a certain extent, under certain circumstances.
 See "Potential Payments Upon Termination of Employment" below.
-See "Compensation Discussion and Analysis" for further discussion of the performance-based restricted stock units and performance criteria.
-The restricted stock units vest as to 25%, 25% and 50% on each of the first, second and third anniversaries of the date of grant, provided that the recipient remains employed by the
+See "Compensation Discussion and Analysis" for further discussion of the performance-based restricted stock units and performance criteria. - (e) The restricted stock units vest as to 25%, 25% and 50% on each of the first, second and third anniversaries of the date of grant, provided that the recipient remains employed by the Company on each such date, and may also vest, to a certain extent, under certain circumstances.
+See "Potential Payments upon Termination of Employment" below. - f) The Grant Date Value of Stock Awards represents the aggregate grant date fair value of the equity awards, computed in accordance with ASC 718, and not the actual amounts that might be paid to or realized by the named executive officers.
+The grant date fair value for each restricted stock unit is the closing price of the Company's common stock on the date of grant.
+For performance-based restricted stock unit awards, target level is used to compute value.